Moody-Foodies/moody-foodies-fe/README.md

 - Wins
   - Setting up CircleCI with Netlifly for continuous integration/continous deployment.
-  - Leaning and utilizing TypeScript through the codebase.
+  - Learning and utilizing TypeScript throughout the codebase.
   - Working with backend developers to build a fullstack application!
   - Making the application responsive across all major breakpoints.
   - Developing a highly accessible application, verified with Chrome DevTools Lighthouse and Chrome WAVE extension.